 Another Chinatown, with the same colors, the same smells, the same... garbage, as all the other.
 But with an incidental small difference:

-After a week travelling in the USA, and being warned about the characteristic violence of the American society, it was in the peaceful Canada, in Toronto's Chinatown, that we met the signs of violence.
+After a week travelling in the USA, and being warned about the characteristic violence of the American society, without any problem, it was in the peaceful Canada, in Toronto's Chinatown, that we met the signs of violence.

 The group was not affected, but the guide, professionally, informed that it was... movies.
 Of course it was!
-It's easy to notice that everybody in the scene was waiting for lights and camera...
+It's easy to notice that everybody in the scene, including the man standing still atop the garbage container, with blood simulating ketchup, was waiting for lights... camera... and... no more action, please!

 The main Chinatown area of Toronto centres around Spadina and Dundas St. W. and the neighbouring streets south of Dundas for the most part.
 There are lots and lots of interesting little shops and markets, and there are dozens of cheap Chinese and Asian food restaurants.
 All the signs on the shops and street signs are in Chinese and in English and in many of the restaurants, if you aren't Asian, you will most definitely be in the minority.
 We bought some chrystanthemum tea in one shop and had a great Dim Sum lunch in a meal that the shop owner reccommended even though we had no idea what we were getting with the various dim sum baskets.
 There's probably going to be a language barrier in some places but you will get an authentic Asian meal if you just take the leap and go for it.
 Even the chopsticks aren't too difficult to figure out!

 We walked around on the main street and peeked in some of the shops chock full of all kinds of things, from tat to treasures and then found ourselves at the Kensington Market neighbourhood.
 But that's something for another tip!

 Chinatown is the place to go for DVDs, long distance phone cards, Chinese art, and of course, Chinese food.